Table of contents

 - Knowledge transfer and training for AMC/ASD users completed.

-- AMC with ASD service support and maintenance delivered as per contact.
+- AMC with ASD service support and maintenance delivered as per contract.

 - AMC and ASD business as usual for QSA, agencies and public.